Fallen-Breath/vianifixes/README.md

 - `fabric-networking-api-v1` (server side)

-See comments in the [mixin](src/main/java/me/fallenbreath/vianifixes/mixins) for more information
+See comments in the [mixins package](src/main/java/me/fallenbreath/vianifixes/mixins) for more information